JBince/assaultcube_external_rust/README.md

 * Disable recoil
 * Disable weapon spread
 * Maximum fire rate

-A use can configure these with a simple checkbox GUI.
+A user can configure these with a simple checkbox GUI.

 ### Usability
 It works pretty well, but is only meant as a proof of concept for game memory manipulation in Rust.
 This does not make an effort to bypass any anti cheat